You can transform a town by reflecting what is already great.

 One of the reasons I become involved in Spotlight was the opportunity to help uncover the greatness in Kilmore and weave the story.
 All the while being realistic and genuine.
 This is NOT about being fake or paying lip service.

 Now, the old adage says, that if plants are spoken to in a positive way, their growth is faster and stronger.
 Whether there is truth to this, well.....that's up for debate.
 But I'm of the firm belief that people, animals and plants, we're all living beings.
 Atomically, we're made up of fairly similar stuff.
 We also know that people, when given positive reinforcement, grow.

 So I talk to Maggie all the time.
 I tell her what a special animal she is, and how grateful I am to have her in my life.
 I tell her that she's caring, loyal, funny and kind.
 I tell her how loved she is.
 To many people this might sound ridiculous.
 But anyone who's ever loved an animal will understand.
 Without overdoing it (OK maybe, just a bit!), I reflect Maggie's greatness back to her, every single day.
 And she responds by being genuinely easy to train, manage and recall.
 Plus, she follows me everywhere.
 It may just be that I'm a sucker for dishing out tummy rubs, but you get the picture.

 Spotlight on Kilmore is being launched this Saturday.
-I'd like to publicly thank the sponsor and driver of the project, Steph Ryan, MP.
+I'd like to publicly thank my employer, Steph Ryan, MP.
+I have been engaged part-time on her team for this project.
 I would never have been involved had Steph not shown genuine warmth, care and encouragement during a very dark time.
 Steph encouraged me to start writing again, when I never wanted to write again.

 Words have power.
 Stories build community.
 Narrative drives momentum.
 But when the light is captured, and shone back, ACTION happens.